 This costs less than a hundred bucks and puts real legal heat on your squatters to move.

-Show up with your deed, all your documentation, and proof you served proper notice.
-Most squatters won’t bother showing up to court, which means you automatically win and can move to the next step of actually getting them out.
+Show up with your deed, documentation, and proof that you served proper notice.
+Most squatters won’t bother showing up to court, which means you automatically win and can move to getting them out.

 Working with Louisville Area Attorneys

-Some squatter situations are too messy for DIY legal work, especially if they’ve been there for years or claim they have rights to stay.
+Some squatter situations are too messy for DIY legal work, especially if the squatters have been there for years or claim they have the right to stay.

 Don’t be stubborn about getting professional help when you need it.